elicia4/linux_notes/02-basic-commands.md

 When you enable a service, a symlink will be created, don't be alarmed :)

-There is additional information at the bottom of the 'status' message, take a look at if you experience problems with your services.
+There is additional information at the bottom of the `status` message, take a look at if you experience problems with your services.

 These commands are the bare minimum you need to know.